jillesca/AI-Network-Troubleshooting-PoC/README.md

 ### Requirements

-This demo utilizes Compose V2 for container orchestration, which means you should use `docker compose` instead of `docker-compose`.
+- This demo utilizes Compose V2 for container orchestration, which means you should use `docker compose` instead of `docker-compose`.
 If you haven't already, please [update your Docker client.](https://docs.docker.com/compose/releases/migrate/#how-do-i-switch-to-compose-v2)

+- Remove the default CML topology from the CML sandbox (<https://10.10.20.161>) and [upload the topology](cml/topology.yaml) used for this demo.

 ### 🔑 Environment variables